saebswaity/saeb_portfoilo3.github.io/_pages/about.md

   image: "/images/aideep.jpeg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I am a computer engineer interested in machine learning and computer vision.
+Here you can find some of my projects